apache/airflow/contributing-docs/03_contributors_quick_start.rst

 1. Install ``pipx`` (>=1.2.1) - follow the instructions in `Install pipx <https://pipx.pypa.io/stable/>`_
-   It is important to install version of pipx >= 1.2.1 to workaround ``packaging`` breaking change introduced in September 2023.
+   It is important to install version of pipx >= 1.2.1 to workaround ``packaging`` breaking change introduced in September 2023

 2. Run ``pipx install -e ./dev/breeze`` in your checked-out repository.
-Make sure to follow any instructions printed by ``pipx`` during the installation - this is needed to make sure that ``breeze`` command is available in your PATH.
+Make sure to follow any instructions printed by ``pipx`` during the installation - this is needed to make sure that ``breeze`` command is available in your PATH

 .. warning::